Pickup is Thursday, November 17 from 10am to 6pm AND Friday, November 18 from 9am to 12noon.

 4 cups chicken or vegetable stock

-1 14-ounce can whole tomatoes, chopped, or 2 cups peeled, chopped fresh tomatoes
+1 can (14 ounces) whole tomatoes, chopped, or 2 cups peeled, chopped fresh tomatoes

 12 whole fresh curry leaves (optional)